nigma/django-easy-pdf/README.rst

 Development Version
 -------------------
-Add support for Django 4 in 0.1.4 version
+Info: Add support for Django 4 in 0.1.4 version

 Note: This fork support Django>=2.0 with "xhtml2pdf" as rendering backend!
 Support with WeasyPrint is not tested!
 Note: A new PDF rendering backend using WeasyPrint for more accurate rendering is in development under the develop branch.